Information Dissemination Campaign and Voters' Behavior in the 2009 Municipal Elections in Mexico

 Details of the intervention

 Researchers sought to assess the effects of information dissemination on participation in the 2009 municipal and congressional elections in Mexico.
 Approximately one week before Election Day, researchers randomly assigned voting precincts to one of three types of information campaigns, or the comparison group, which received no information.
 In all three information campaigns, all flyers stated that it was the mayor’s responsibility to provide public lighting, safe water, sewage, and local roads.
 All flyers also included information on the total amount of resources available to the mayor in that particular municipality to invest in public services, and the amount the mayor actually spent.
 In the first of three treatment groups, the “corruption information” group, the flyer included information about the percentage of resources the mayor spent in a corrupt manner—with corruption defined as public spending with some form of irregularity such as over-invoicing, fake receipts, diverting resources, fraud, etc. The two other treatment groups were placebos.
 In one, the “budget expenditure” group, the flyer included only information about the percent of resources spent by the end of the fiscal year.
-In the other, the “poverty expenditure” group, the flyer included information about the percent of resources mayors directed toward improving services for the poor.
+In the other, the “poverty expenditure” group, the flyer included information about the percent of resources mayors directed toward improving services for low-income households.
 In total, 150 electoral precincts were randomly assigned to each of the three interventions, for a total of 450 treated precincts and 1910 precincts in the comparison group.

 Results and policy lessons